Nikolice/fig-standards/accepted/PSR-4-autoloader.md

 3. When loading a file that corresponds to a fully qualified class name ...

-    1. A contiguous series of one or more leading namespace and sub-namespace names, not including the leading namespace separator, in the fully qualified class name (a "namespace prefix") corresponds to at least one "base directory".
+    1. A contiguous series of one or more leading namespaces and sub-namespace names, not including the leading namespace separator, in the fully qualified class name (a "namespace prefix") corresponds to at least one "base directory".